So,

 pounds; his BMI was 30 and his odds of dying in the next ten years were only

-Jay Ratliff came to Auburn weighing 230 pounds with a BMI of
+Jay Ratliff came to Auburn

-Sen’Derrick Marks owes fair Auburn for increasing his
+Sen’Derrick Marks owes fair Auburn Alabama

 Things are even more grotesque in the